shortlink-org/shortlink/internal/services/link/README.md

 ### Architecture

-We use C4 model for describe architecture.
+We use the C4 model to describe architecture.

 #### Context diagram